 Irish Police (An Garda Síochána) in the investigation and identification

 Ireland with trauma analysis in legacy cases.
 I also assisted the Metropolitan Police during Operation Northleigh (Grenfell Tower Fire) and the Police Service of Northern Ireland (PSNI) in multiple fire fatalities in County Fermanagh.
-I am a member of the Mass Fatality Framework document development group set up by the Irish Government's National Directorate of Fire & Emergency Planning.
+I am a member of the Mass Fatality Framework document development group set up by the Irish Government's National Directorate of Fire & Emergency Management.

 Internationally, I have assisted the Institute of Legal Medicine and Forensic Sciences in Berlin, Germany and the Berlin Police in skeletal remains analysis, the Australian Government in the analysis of indigenous remains for repatriation from Europe and the Buchenwald Memorial Centre in Weimar with bone analyses.

+I am an Adjunct Assistant Professor at the UCD School of Medicine.
 I conduct ongoing multidisciplinary research in forensic anthropology, human anatomy and human identification and have published over 18 peer reviewed research papers and case histories and contributed a co-authored case report chapter to the BAHID book Advances in Forensic Human Identification (2014).